-As I’ve mentioned elsewhere, I went to work for an oil & gas company during the day and attended Houston Community College at night to get an associate’s degree in business administration.
+Eventually, I went to work on a permanent basis for an oil & gas company during the day and attended Houston Community College at night to get an associate’s degree in business administration.
 Two years into my college plan, I discovered that HCC offered a creative writing course.
-My college path changed directions, and I took four semesters of creative writing.
+My college path changed direction, and I completed four semesters of creative writing.

 At WHRWA, I met and learned from a number of published authors who gave workshops during the monthly meetings.
 Among those published authors were Susan Wiggs, Barbara Dawson Smith, Heather MacAllister, Deeanne Gist, Sarah Andre, Cheryl Bolen, Christie Craig, Shana Galen, and Kerrelyn Sparks.